Summary

 Here’s a clear breakdown of the two main aspects you asked about: U.S. payments to Israel and Israel’s lobbying influence in the U.S. This structure will guide you through the detailed information that follows.

 Context is key.
 Since 2007, virtually all U.S. aid to Israel has been military.
-The 2016 US-Israel 10-year MOU pledges $38B in military support (FY2019-FY2028), and recent supplementals added additional missile defense funds.
+The 2016 US-Israel 10-year MOU pledges $38B in military support (FY2019-FY2028), and recent supplementals added a missile defense fund.
 This context will help you understand the current state of U.S. aid to Israel.

 1. U.S. Financial Support to Israel

-• Israel, as the largest recipient of U.S. foreign assistance, has received an unprecedented amount of support, surpassing any other country since World War II.
-The staggering figure stands at approximately $174 billion in bilateral assistance and missile defense funding (non-inflation-adjusted) as of 2025.
+- Israel, as the largest recipient of U.S. foreign assistance, has received an unprecedented amount of support, surpassing that of any other country since World War I. The staggering figure stands at approximately $174 billion in bilateral assistance and missile defense funding (non-inflation-adjusted) as of 2025.

-• Annual Appropriations: For FY2025, Congress allocated $3.3 billion in FMF and $500 million for missile defense, consistent with the MOU.
-Additional emergency funds were provided after the October 2023 Hamas attacks, including $3.5 billion in FMF and $5.2 billion for missile defense and Iron Beam laser systems
+- Annual Appropriations: For FY2025, Congress allocated $3.3 billion in FMF and $500 million for missile defense, consistent with the MO.
+Additional emergency funds were provided after the October 2023 Hamas attacks, including $3.5 billion in FMF and $5.2 billion for missile defense and Iron Beam laser systems.

 Special Privileges: Israel can use a portion of U.S. aid for domestic defense procurement, unlike most countries.
 It also receives its assistance in a lump sum at the start of the fiscal year, allowing it to earn interest—an advantage not given to other aid recipients.